evoluhq/evolu/README.md

 And that's all.
 Minimal API is the key to a great developer experience.
 In the next few days, I will add more docs and explanations.

+## Privacy

+Evolu uses end-to-end encryption and generates strong and safe passwords for you.
+Evolu sync and backup server see only timestamps.
+Nothing more.
+We plan to do at least two security audits.

 ## Trade-offs

 > “There are no solutions.
 There are only trade-offs.” ― Thomas Sowell